Last Updated on

-Elephant Island, a tiny spec of land on the Palmer Peninsula, holds a special place in history of Antarctica exploration.
+Elephant Island, a tiny speck of land on the Palmer Peninsula, holds a special place in the history of Antarctica exploration.
 This was the location where the men of the HMS Endurance, led by Sir Ernest Shackleton landed after more than a year stuck in the Antarctic pack ice.
-Shackleton set off from Elephant Island in a lifeboat to make the 800 mile journey to South Georgia Island to get help.
+Shackleton set off from Elephant Island in a lifeboat to make the 800-mile journey to South Georgia Island to get help.
 He made it and managed to return to rescue the entire crew.
 A bust of Luis Pardo, captain of the Chilean vessel Yelcho, sits on Elephant Island today.

 I visited Elephant Island as part of the Spirit of Shackleton voyage on the M/S Expedition with G Adventures.